- Home

 Has the contract ended? | Yes |

-Has the contract been terminated within 2 years from the date the contract was entered into (when it was signed or agreed to). | Yes |
+Has the contract been terminated within 2 years from the date the works started? | Yes |

 Has the claim been lodged within 3 months from the date the contract ends? | Yes |